 I am a coffee drinker.
 In fact, my husband knows that if my Keurig is on and I’m still a little grumpy to fix another cup of coffee and bring it to me.
-If you love coffee like me, then I’d certainly recommend that you have a look at a site like The Full Moon Cafe if you are looking to read the latest reviews, guides and facts about the best drink on the planet.
+If you love coffee like me, then I’d certainly recommend that you have a look at a site like The Full Moon Cafe if you are looking to read the latest reviews, guides, and facts about the best drink on the planet.
 Of course there are a ton of different coffee machines out there that could help you get your coffee fix, if you are interested finding them you might want to take a look at somewhere similar to Identifyr which might help you on the right track to caffeine heaven.
 One of my favorite things about coffee is that there are so many good things you can do with the coffee grounds!
 I didn’t know this at first, but until I was recommended to look into something like the articles from the Neptune coffee website, I realised that coffee is a multi-purpose ingredient and can be more than just a drink.
 For me, this was so interesting.
 For example, did you know coffee grounds can fertilize a garden, clean your drain, and exfoliate?
 Seriously!
 Read on to find out some seriously amazing ways to reuse coffee grounds.

 11 Seriously Amazing Ways to Reuse Coffee Grounds

 Have a stubborn dish that just won’t come clean?
 Or a counter top with a stain that just won’t come up?
 The texture of the coffee grounds work really well to scrub those tough stains without being abrasive.
 Place the coffee grounds on the surface of the counter or in the pan and scrub clean with a sponge.